 Depending on where you live, you might get lucky with some decent (or even wide-open) interview availability: A handful of major U.S. airports have some appointments up for grabs.

-One note: This look at availability is accurate as of publication on the morning of Monday, March 13.
-But this could change fast – really fast.
+One note: This look at availability is accurate as of publication on Sept.
+6. But this could change fast – really fast.
 So be sure to grab a slot ASAP before they're gone.

-- Detroit (DTW) has plenty of appointments in May and early June.
+- Dallas-Fort Worth (DFW) has plenty of appointments in November.

-- Appointments are wide-open in Miami (MIA) from mid-May all the way through the end of 2023.
+- Appointments are wide open in Miami (MIA) from November all the way through the end of 2023.

-- There's a ton of slots available to book in late May down in Dallas-Fort Worth (DFW).
+- There are a ton of slots available to book in September, October, and November in Detroit (DTW).

 5. Take a Global Entry Interview Road Trip